Measles

 The measles rash appears around two to four days after the initial symptoms and normally fades after about a week.

-You or your child will usually feel worst on the first or second day after the rash develops.
+You or your child will usually feel the worst on the first or second day after the rash develops.

 You can use 'skin rashes in children' to compare measles with some similar childhood rashes.